-Dr. Mozayeni, our qualified ophthalmologist and LASIK eye surgeon, has frequently encountered this common disease during his expert exams and consultations.
+Dr. Mozayeni, our fellowship trained cornea specialist and LASIK eye surgeon, has frequently encountered this common disease during his expert exams and consultations.
 Patients who find they have Keratoconus will typically need a corneal transplant.
 But, there is an exciting, new, non-invasive treatment on the horizon.

-Corneal Cross Linking (CXL), which has been performed in Europe since 1997, is now in clinical trials here in the United States with hopes of FDA approval in early 2013.
+Corneal Cross Linking (CXL), which has been performed in Europe since 1997, is now in clinical trials here in the United States with hopes of FDA approval in mid 2014.
 Tens of thousands of these procedures have been performed with very high success rates and with very few problems.
 It is a far less risky procedure than a cornea transplant and a welcomed alternative.

 CXL is a relatively non-invasive and low-risk procedure designed to strengthen the corneal tissue of a person’s eye, particularly when Keratoconus exists.
 The goal of CXL is to prevent the corneal tissue from progressively weakening, thereby prolonging or avoiding a more risky and invasive cornea transplant.

 Corneal Cross Linking can also be used to treat other problems, such as fluctuating vision due to prior Radial Keratotomy (RK) surgery, a procedure that was mostly performed from 1980 to 1995.